egumasa/engagement-annotation-project/docs/2_Spans/VERB_gp.md

 - **It is said** that television keeps people at home.
 - **It is widely accepted** that the processes that occur at the presentation of a single word are strongly dependent on the grammatical context that accumulated before the word, for example.
 - That **it is widely accepted** does not change my opinion.
+- **It is essential** that animals used in grazing regimes on heathland are kept away from reptile foci, particularly those of the rare Sand Lizard (English Nature, 1999).

 ### It is X (for Y) to